 2002 A cold start.
 A very cold New Year, with -10.6C at Sennybridge (Powys) on the 1st, and then -13.6C at Glenlivet on the morning of the 2nd; many places stayed beneath freezing all day, with the maximum at Leeming (Yorks.) on the 2nd only -4C.
 It then became very mild.
 The final two weeks were very wet.
 There was an exceptional gale in Scotland on the 28th: a gust of 115 mph at Cairngorm; 82 mph at Edinburgh airport.
 Close to home, some exceptional gusts included 108 mph on the Forth Bridge, and 99 mph on the Tay Road Bridge.
 7 people died in the gales: a reminder that much as some of us enjoy severe weather, it can bring tragic consequences to some.
 Overall it was very wet in the NW and quite sunny in the SE.
 In spite of the cold start it was a mild month overall (the warmest since 1993), but the second half was exceptionally mild.

-2003 Slightly warmer than average, but with some amazing contrasts.
+2003 The month was slightly warmer than average, but contained some amazing contrasts.
 It was a very sunny month: in the south of England it was the sunniest January on record, with nearly 123 hours in Weymouth.
 The month had a cold beginning and end, but it was very mild in between (13-28th).
 The month started with some heavy rain, leading to widespread and severe flooding, particularly in the south.
 It then suddenly turned much colder, with frost and snow, and freezing of the floodwaters.
 It was -10.2C at Altnaharra on the morning of the 3rd.
 London had its first significant snowfall for years, and 20 cm fell in Northumberland, Durham, and NE Wales.
-The temperature fell to -18.3C at Aviemore on the morning of the 7th, with a maximum of just -8.8C the next day.
+The temperature fell to -18.9C at Grantown-on-Spey, as well as -18.3C at Aviemore, on the morning of the 7th, with a maximum of just -8.8C the next day.
 It turned milder on the 10th as mobile westerlies returned.
 There was an incredible contrast at the end of the month.
-It was exceptionally mild, with a maximum of 18.3C was recorded at Aboyne, Aberdeenshire, on Sunday 26th.
+It was exceptionally mild, with a maximum of 18.3C was recorded at Aboyne, Aberdeenshire, and Inchmarlo nearby, on Sunday 26th.
 This is the new highest January maximum for Scotland, and equalled the British record set in Aber in 1958 and 1971.
 On the 27th East Malling (Kent) recorded 17.4C - a new January record for England.
-Four days later there was an Arctic plunge, and on Thursday 30th snow and blizzards affected many parts of the country,accompanied by biting winds.
+Four days later there was an Arctic plunge, and on Thursday 30th snow and blizzards affected many parts of the country, accompanied by biting winds.
 There was more snow on the 31st.
 Transport was severely affected by the snow, particularly in NE Scotland, the S and SE of England, and the E coast.
 The M11 became blocked for many hours.
 Snow also caused delays on the London underground ...
 Amazing what 3 inches can do.
 The Thames barrier was closed 14 times, a new record.

 2004 Milder than average, and slightly wetter - the wettest for five years.
 Often dull, wet, and windy.
 Cold at the beginning and end, with an Arctic plunge in the final week giving disruptive snow and even thunder with the snow as the cold and mild air collided on the 28th.
 The heavy snow caused widespread travel disruption in the MIdlands on the 28th.
 The warmest day were oddly and unusually both on the 31st (13.9C at Madley, Herefordshire, and -10.2C at Altnaharra.
 56 mm of rain fell at Capel Curig on the 15th.
 There was also some snow in the Midlands, Wales, and NE on the 14-15th.
 A good-sized waterspout was photographed in the Bristol Channel lunchtime on the 11th.